 If you take part in any of these sports, you should consider investing in an athletic mouthguard.
 Our staff at Prevention Dental can talk you through the different options that are available.
 A custom made athletic mouthguard can be created using an imprint of your mouth for a snug and secure fit.
 Normally these are fitted to the upper teeth and extend to the back of the mouth to cover your molars and part of your gum.

-A mouthguard should feel comfortable and not restrict your breathing.
-If it does feel uncomfortable in any way, our team is on hand to help.
+A mouthguard should feel comfortable and allow easy breathing.
+However, if it feels uncomfortable in any way, our team is available to assist you with Athletic Mouthguards in Boise.
 If your mouth feels uncomfortable after wearing a guard, it can be a sign that the mouthguard is not a good fit and it may need to be adjusted.
 This is a common issue with stock fit or boil and bite guards which is why we recommend speaking to our staff about having a custom guard created especially for you.
 Contact us today to get started!